 The direct indications of this item having been made in Egypt are too weak to establish its provenance.
 However, its similarity to other knitted tubes that have a clearer Egyptian nexus — particularly one that is currently at the Museum of Byzantine Art in Berlin — was accepted as sufficient for grouping the Louvre piece with them.
 The Berlin tube is not clearly dated but is of certain geographic provenance and has been analyzed in greater structural detail.
 A report about it was published in an exhibition catalog from 2010 prepared by Klaus Finneiser, Petra Linscheid, and Meliné Pehlivanian, titled Georg Schweinfurth; Pionier der Textilforschung und Afrikaforscher.

-The fabric structure of the Berlin tube is what a present-day knitter would call untwisted (or uncrossed or open or Western) stocking stitch, albeit in a compound variant where each stitch is worked over the corresponding stitches in both of the two preceding rows (discussed and illustrated in another previous post).
+The fabric structure of the Berlin tube is what a present-day knitter would call open (or uncrossed or untwisted or Western) stocking stitch, albeit in a compound variant where each stitch is worked over the corresponding stitches in both of the two preceding rows (discussed and illustrated in another previous post).
 Loom knitters call this 1-over-2 (or double-stitch) knitting.
 Its twisted (e-wrapped) form commonly appears in stitch dictionaries for loom knitting but an untwisted 1-over-2 stitch can readily be made with a u-wrap.

 Compound knitting doesn’t appear in the glossary of contemporary needle knitting but the structure itself appears in “false seams” worked with a crochet hook, such as Elizabeth Zimmerman’s phony seam (alternating 1-over-2 and 2-over-1).
 Otherwise, as long as it is restricted to tubular knitting, there is no particular difficulty in making compound stitches with ordinary knitting needles.
 (The applicable techniques include the tubular variant of “double knitting”, which uses only two needles.)

 The photograph included in the Berlin report shows the compound structure from both the front and back of the fabric.
 The tube is not intact and several rows can be seen on its inside.
 The photograph in the report on the piece at the Louvre shows similar damage, revealing structural detail that might otherwise go unnoticed.